interspecifics/codex-microscopic-exploration/readme.md

 5. Searches for the most similar images in the FAISS index.
 6. Displays the selected images and sends information via OSC.

+### `orb_feature_extraction.py`

+This script is responsible for extracting ORB features from images and creating a FAISS index.
+It performs the following tasks:

+1. Reads images from the `extracted_frames` directory.
+2. Computes ORB descriptors for each image.
+3. Pads or truncates the descriptors to a fixed number.
+4. Combines all descriptors into a single NumPy array.
+5. Creates a FAISS index using the descriptors.
+6. Saves the FAISS index to `frames_orb_index.faiss`.

 ### `lista_final_hap.txt`

 This file contains a list of video files used in the project.
 Each line represents a video file name.